top of page

 THE WCF COUNTERFEIT

 1974.
-As with the other CBM records released in 1973, the WCF company produced their own counterfeit, included in the series that was at the time known as released from the company "Amazon Etcetra", on a folder-type jacket with the same cover of the CBM relase, usually the CBM disc logo was erased, printed on front and another image printed on back.
-The record had a white blank label that actually is another record's label glued on reverse.
-PEACE OF MIND was from matrix 2009A X / 2009B X, and ALAGA can be read in the label.
+As with many other CBM records released in 1973, WCF produced their own counterfeit, included in the series that was at the time known among collector as released from "Amazon Etcetra", on a folder-type jacket with the same cover of the CBM relase, without the CBM disc logo, printed on the front and another image printed on the back.
+The record had a white blank label that actually is another record's label glued on its reverse.
+PEACE OF MIND was from matrix 2009A X / 2009B X, and ALAGA can be read on the label.

 3.jpg

 1975.
 A new b/w insert was used for a repressing.
-Blank white label glued on reverse.
+Blank white labels glued on their reverse.

 4.jpg